citp/election-emails/analysis/README.md

 	* `Forward Referencing Analysis.ipynb` contains our analysis of `forward referencing` clickbait.
 	* `Sensationalism Analysis.ipynb` contains our analysis of `sensationalism` clickbait.
 	* `Urgency Analysis.ipynb` contains our analysis of `urgency` clickbait.
+        * `Aggregate Analysis.ipynb` aggregates all the results from the previous notebooks across senders.